Climate Report THE CLIMATE CHOICE – Our Climate Performance 2021

 The mission of THE CLIMATE CHOICE is to make climate transformation accessible to every company in a simple and straightforward way.
 Through our platform, we aim to enable companies to reduce around 50% of supply chain emissions by 2030.
 Additionally, we also focus on contributing to the 1.5 °C target through our own corporate activities.
 All our corporate and business actions underline this goal in order to transform the economy and create a regenerative future.

 OUR CLIMATE PERFORMANCE ALONG 5 DIMENSIONS – A STATUS QUO ANALYSIS

-Along the 5 dimensions of our CLIMATE Readiness Check– our industry-independent climate rating, we have analyzed our climate performance for 2021.
+Along the 5 dimensions of our CLIMATE Performance Assessment – our industry-independent climate rating, we have analyzed our climate performance for 2021.
 A comprehensive analysis goes beyond simply measuring the carbon footprint and includes the intensity and speed with which climate targets are implemented through concrete measures and effective climate management.
 This enables us to track our corporate action and identify tangible strengths and potentials, which we can use in the future as a basis for climate-relevant decisions.

 1. Climate Impact Model